aronk/flightschedule-business-event/README-SOLUTION.md

 5. Docker Compose file for any external dependencies i.e. message broker and NoSQL database.
 - See the [docker compose file](docker-compose.yml)
+- Components to be run in this order are: zookeeper, kafka, mongo, mongo-ui (optional, for testing only), maven-build and finally the fs-app

 6. Code checked into GitHub
 - https://github.com/aronk/flightschedule-business-event